AbrahamMunguia/vendingmachineofevil/README.md

-# vendingmachineofevil
+# Vending machine of Evil!

-This is for a class, so, it's going to be pretty much a test-to-go.
+The reason behind the vending machine, is to provide beverages to a user buuuut, this machine is not like any other!
+This one has been corrupted by the power of dankness.
+(This is for a small exam to test different skills.
+This one, aims towards basic to medium.)